marvic2409/Proton/Working Docs/Progress Docs.md

 that there is a way to port JS values to python in live time instead of waiting for control-flow to be passed on, I can't find any mention of it in the cefpython docs and will have to stackoverflow it tomorrow.
-Well, being a bit of a letdown, I couldn't/can't let go of the problem, apparently, the JS callback is run after python 'returns control', note that my notions my be misplaced and wrong because I don't know the internal workings of cefpython.
+Well, being a bit of a let-down, I couldn't/can't let go of the problem, apparently, the JS callback is run after python 'returns control', note that my notions my be misplaced and wrong because I don't know the internal workings of cefpython.
 This is just my general idea.